The Great Commute icon

 • Reach the end of the workday to earn a promotion and unlock the next job title

-• Watch for new mini-games as you climb through twenty-three ranks across four chapters
+• Watch the terrain shift as you climb through thirty ranks across five worlds

 • If you fall asleep, the day resets — but progress toward your next promotion carries over